-This approach associates the simplicity of conventional velocity analysis (using hyperbolae) with the benefits of non-hyperbolic traveltime corrections.
+This approach associates the simplicity of conventional velocity analysis (approximations described by only two parameters) with the benefits of non-hyperbolic traveltime corrections.
 Higher semblance peaks are obtained.
 The traveltime curves associated with these peaks are accurate in the whole range of offsets (not only at small offsets).
 During the velocity analysis, the information on velocities contained at all available offsets in the data can be efficiently used in this way.